whatwg/streams/README.md

     - You must be able to transform streams via the pipe chain.
     - You must be able to communicate backpressure.
     - You must be able to pipe a stream to more than one writable stream.
-    - You must be able to communicate abort signals up a pipe chain.
+    - You must be able to communicate cancel signals up a pipe chain.
     - You must be able to communicate abort signals down a pipe chain.
 - Other
     - The stream API should be agnostic to what type of data is being streamed.